czrcbl/czrcbl/README.md

 # Hi there 👋

-I am a Machine Learning Engineer / Data Scientist working with radiograpgic image processing in the dental area.
+I am a Machine Learning Engineer / Data Scientist working with radiographic image processing in the dental area.

 ## Open Projects